-It is a little late in the day, but today is the Eve of the Feast of St. Agnes.
-This reminds us all, of course, of the famous poem by Keats.
+As a favor to a friend, I’ll repost this old podcast.
+It is the Eve of the Feast of St. Agnes, which of course reminds us of the famous poem by Keats.